 He has long been involved in medical politics and was President of RANZCO in 2000-2001 and is a Gold Medallist of the College.
 He is current President of the Neuro-Ophthalmology Society of Australia.

 He has been involved in more than 40 teaching tours to the South Pacific, SE Asia, China as well as ADF surgical trips to remote Australia.
 He has now worked in 18 different countries world-wide.
-His current annual overseas commitments are with: Sight For All Foundation (SE Asia), John Fawcett Foundation (in Indonesia), Life Line Express (in China).
+His current annual overseas commitment is with: Sight For All Foundation (SE Asia).